awestover/enchantedForest/story/full_story.md

 his death.
 If you'll remember Rand was actually the oracle that initially issued the very prophecy that you are destined to fulfil.
-Rand had no idea why he was making this horn at the time that he made it, but made it because of an impression that it would be important in the future.
+Rand had no idea why he was making this horn at the time that he made it, but made it because of an impression that it would be important in the future."

-And lucky that he did, he died shortly after making it.
+"And lucky that he did, he died shortly after making it.
 It has long been conjectured that this horn had some relation to the prophecy, it is too much of a coincidence that a black horn appears in the prohpecy, an obvious dual to the white horn supposedly created by Rand.